 That doesn’t look like a lot of people, but many, if not the majority, of them will become hooked on the drug, given the very addictive nature of it.

-To learn more about the ways that amphetamine addiction treatment can improve your life and set you on the road to recovery, call 800-768-8728.
+To learn more about the ways that amphetamine addiction treatment can improve your life and set you on the road to recovery, call 800-768-8728(Who Answers?).
 Speak to a specialist who understands what you are going through and wants to help.
 Don’t wait; call now.